nvw1/exe_orientation_Q/README.md

 	$ ibmcloud dev run

-Currently when committed to the feature branch 5:
+Currently when every time someone commits to the develop branch the application gets redeployed:
 You can find the web app at: https://eoq1.eu-gb.mybluemix.net/